spacemeshos/sm-init-app-v2/README.md

 We welcome contributions to the Spacemesh Init App v2!
 To contribute:

-1. Fork the repository.
+1. Fork the repository
-2. Create a new branch (git checkout -b feature-branch).
+2. Create a new branch (git checkout -b feature-branch)
-3. Make your changes.
+3. Make your changes
+4. Run tests locally to ensure everything passes
-4. Commit your changes (git commit -m 'Add some feature').
+5. Commit your changes (git commit -m 'Add some feature')
-5. Push to the branch (git push origin feature-branch).
+6. Push to the branch (git push origin feature-branch)
-6. Open a pull request.
+7. Open a pull request

+### Pull Request Process

+1. Ensure all tests pass in the PR build
+2. Update documentation if needed
+3. Follow the existing code style and conventions
+4. Add tests for new functionality
+5. Make sure your PR description clearly describes the changes

-7. Please adhere to the Code of Conduct.
+Please adhere to the Code of Conduct when contributing.

 ## Contact